aleksiliu/kanban-board/README.md

 # Kanban Board

 A modern, responsive Kanban board application built with Nuxt 3, Vue 3, and TypeScript.
-Manage your tasks efficiently with a beautiful and intuitive interface.
+Manage your tasks efficiently with a beautiful and intuitive drag and drop interface.

 ## Features